Arno65/Advent-of-Code-2023/README.md

 Day 9 has solutions in Haskell and Clojure.

+Day 10 has a solution in Haskell, a very slow one for part 2.
+If you want to see some bad code, be my guest ;-)

 W.i.p.:\
 Part 2 of day 5 has a slow brute force solution.
 (There is a more efficient solution.)\
 Will work on more Clojure solutions in the near future.